Skip to main content

 Tekstfilters tinyMCE

-You have to remove the HTML tags from the list of forbidden elements.
+You need to remove the HTML tags from the list of forbidden elements.
 Do not leave this field blank, as this will restore the default tags after saving.
-If you don't want to ban any element, enter a dummy text such as "empty" or something similar.
+If you don't want to ban any element, enter a dummy text like "empty" or something similar.

-If you are using RS Firewall then the code of an iframe may be modified.
+If you are using RS Firewall, the code of an iframe may be modified.
 Read how to fix this here:

 https://www.rsjoomla.com/support/documentation/rsfirewall-user-guide/frequently-asked-questions/scrambled-tags-iframe-becomes-i-frame.html